 Minutes: Minutes are kept by the Committee Secretary and distributed to the members prior to the meeting to allow for review.
 Minutes and other Advisory Committee activity records should be filed with the college's Perkins Coordinator.
 Minutes are to be kept in a convenient location so as to be available for review by the public and for Carl D. Perkins Monitoring visits.

 Recognition of Committee Members

 The committee should provide recognition for members who have contributed considerable time and effort to the Advisory Committee.
-An appropriate method might be the awarding of a certificate of appointment and certificate of appreciation of service signed and presented by the local school board.
-Releases to the news media on Committee activity can also provide recognition.
-The following are additional suggestions for recognition of Committee members:
+An appropriate method might be: